Understanding Intelligent Automation

 See Intelligent Automation in action: Making predictions with Machine Learning

-Intelligent automation is an extent of Robotic Process Automation (RPA) empowered with Artificial Intelligence.
-Intelligent automation automates manual business processes through A.I. by mimicking keyboard strokes and mouse-clicks.
+IA is an extent of Robotic Process Automation (RPA) empowered with Artificial Intelligence.
+IA automates manual business processes through A.I. by mimicking keyboard strokes and mouse-clicks.
 This makes its prominent capability is collecting and integrating data between systems or applications, in a nutshell – connecting one system with another.

 In basic, intelligent automation can automatically access any website, system, platform, or application where data resides.
 The intelligent robot can do data-scraping or extract the data from the source and populate the data into a structured document that is accessible, or even to transfer the data into another place.

-With the ability to collect and consolidate data from any type of sources, intelligent automation can help to generate any kind of reports: financing, accounting, and more.
+With the ability to collect and consolidate data from any type of sources, IA can help to generate any kind of reports: financing, accounting, and more.

 See Intelligent Automation in action: Generate reports